Mathieu Montcourt: Career

-In 2006, Montcourt won through to back-to-back April semifinal Futures and performances and then went on to play his first major match by receiving a Wilcard into the 2006 French Open.
+In 2006, Montcourt won through to back-to-back April semifinal Futures and performances and then went on to play his first major match by receiving a Wildcard into the 2006 French Open.
 He won, beating Marcos Daniel and then lost to a seeded player the former world number one Lleyton Hewitt, 5–7, 3–6, 3–6.
 He then went on to make the finals of the Cordenons Futures event.
 In doubles, he won three 3-set matches to win his first title with Gregory Carraz, beating Tomasz Bednarek and Frank Moser in the final of a Challenger event in Rennes.

 In 2007, Mathieu participated in an early-in-the-year Challenger event in singles, winning it over South African Rik de Voest.
 He beat world number 54 Max Mirnyi in an International Series tournament in Austria.
 He then lost at Roland Garros to the seeded Jarkko Nieminen in the second round.
 In addition, Mathieu participated in a doubles Grand Slam event with Gregory Carraz, losing to Łukasz Kubot and Oliver Marach.
 Since Roland Garros, he has not won any singles match of any type, and has lost in the first round of four Challengers and one International Series tournament.
 He did, however, win one doubles match at Umag, Croatia (the most recent and International Series tournament that he lost in), beating Marko and Novak Djokovic, but lost in the next round.
 He was partnered by Édouard Roger-Vasselin.

 In 2008, he was fined $12,000 and suspended for eight weeks (later reduced to six) starting on 11 August by the ATP for betting on tennis matches between June and September 2005.
 He did not bet on his own matches.